ericmedvet/slides/advanced-programming-2020/01-intro.md

 Mailnly composed of:
 - an execution engine
 - a compiler
-- a set of specificications
+- a set of specifications
 - a set of libraries, with Application Program Interfaces (**APIs**)

 Platforms (also called **editions**) differ mainly in the libraries.